vespa-engine/documentation/en/llms-in-vespa.md

 ```

 This sets up a new [search chain](reference/services-search.html#chain) which
-includes a `LLMSearcher`.
+includes an `LLMSearcher`.
 This searcher has the responsibility of calling out to
 the LLM connection using some prompt that has been sent along with the query.

 Note the `providerId` configuration parameter: this must match the `id` given in